 - World Social Forum in Tunisia (March 2015).
 Winnie added Oxfam's signature to a joint statement by leading INGOs “Securing a Just and Sustainable World means challenging the 1%”.

-- 38th Annual Governing Council meeting of the International Fund for Agricultural Development (IFAD) (17 February 2015).
+- Winnie Byanyima delivered the inaugural IFAD Lecture at the 38th session of the Governing Council, 38th Annual Governing Council meeting of the International Fund for Agricultural Development (IFAD) (17 February 2015).
 Winnie addressed on the importance of smallholder farms to help eradicate global hunger.

 - Winnie Byanyima co-chaired the World Economic Forum’s 2015 Annual Meeting in Davos-Klosters, Switzerland (21-24 January 2015).
 Watch Winnie Byanyima discussing #inequality in the BBC World Debate: A Richer World, but for Whom?